 Fall is in the air and winter is just around the corner.
 Along the Texas Coast, the changing seasons bring cooler water temperatures and that brings schools of Pompano within casting distance of the beachfront.
 A hard fighting and great tasting member of the jack family, the Florida Pompano frequents the Texas surf in the fall when clear water reaches the beach.
+Many beach anglers will be switching their focus to surf fishing for Pompano.

 The Florida Pompano